Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 added sugar)—consumption of which is inversely

-related to that of dietary fat.;
+related to that of dietary fat.; - Randomized trials confirm that

 diets higher in healthful fats, replacing carbohydrate or